 - Focusing – Always use the touch screen function to focus.

-- Stabilization – Steady the phone with two hands or, better yet, a tripod
+- Stabilization – Steady the phone with two hands or, even better, a tripod.

-- Snapping photos – Headphones make a great shutter release, or use the volume control buttons
+- Snapping photos – Headphones make a great shutter release.
+You can also use the volume control buttons.

 Camera tips for smart phone photographers